zaceno/zx-astrojs-hyperapp/README.md

 Allows you to add client-side-interactive islands in your astro apps using hyperapp.

 - Supports SSR/SSG and client side hydration.
-- SSR does not yet work well with long running/asynchronous effects/subs on init.
-- Does not yet support HMR.
 - JSX support included out of the box.
+- Does not yet support:
+  - HMR.
-- Does not currently play nice with other client-side integrations.
+  - mixing with other client-side ui-framework integrations.
-- Does not support children/slots.
+  - children/slots.
-- A work in progress.
-Help welcome!

 Demo: https://stackblitz.com/github/zaceno/astrojs-hyperapp-demo